dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

     - BMC discovery **[optional]**: To discover the cluster via BMC (iDRAC), IPMI must be enabled on remote servers.
 Discovery happens over IPMI.
 For security best practices when using this method, `click here! <https://www.dell.com/support/manuals/en-us/idrac9-lifecycle-controller-v5.x-series/idrac9_security_configuration_guide/ipmi-security-best-practices?guid=guid-5d99c30c-294f-4f03-b584-596b43d79089&lang=en-us>`_

-    - SNMP **[optional]**: To discover the cluster by querying switches, SNMPv2 must be enabled.

     - Switch **[default]**: To discovery the cluster by routing communication through particular switch ports over SNMPv3, non-admin switch credentials must be provided.

 .. note:: IPMI is not required on the control plane.
 However, compute nodes (iDRACs in the cluster/private network) require IPMI to be enabled for BMC discovery.

 Omnia can be installed via CLI only.
 Slurm and Kubernetes are deployed and configured on the cluster.
-FreeIPA or LDAP is installed for providing authentication.
+FreeIPA or OpenLDAP is installed for providing authentication.

 To perform these configurations and installations, a secure SSH channel is established between the management node and the following entities:

+* slurm_control_node

+* slurm_node

 * kube_control_plane

+* kube_node

-* Compute Nodes
+* auth_server

-* Login Node
+* login

 Authentication
 ---------------